Don Zara del Fogo: Publication history

 It was reprinted in 1656 under the title Wit and fancy in a maze.
 The book was then published in 1660 under the title of Romancio-Mastrix.

 Another edition was published in 1719; it was titled The Spaniard: Or, Don Zara del Fogo: Translated From the Original Spanish by Basilius Musophilus.

+Pastiche of Spanish chivalric romances

-The text, a pastiche of Spanish romances such as Don Quixote, is in three "books", each of six chapters, containing a combination of prose and verse.
+The text, a pastiche of Spanish chivalric romances such as Don Quixote, is in three "books", each of six chapters, containing a combination of prose and verse.
 Chapter 3 of the third book consists of "Venus and Adonis: A Masque", with its own epilogue.

 Chapter 1 begins with this sentence:

-In literature
+Orcs

 Don Zara is an early source for the use of the term "Orc" (spelt "Orke") for an ogre-like monster in English.